Frequently Asked Questions

 If your warp has more than one color, use Utilities/Tromp as Writ, Warp colors to weft colors.
 Use File/Save As to save this draft with a new name, like old draft name + ' Threading'.

-5. Turn on loom control.
+5. In the Weave menu, turn on loom control.
 As you treadle, a single shaft should rise.
 The loom will raise each shaft of your threading in order (since now your treadling=threading).
+For a manual loom, click Weave/This Pattern to start "weaving" and raise the shafts manually.

 6. Grab the next heddle on the shaft, and slide it over to where you can thread it.